ArthurGareginyan/convonaut/README.md

 Convonaut is a user-friendly ChatGPT Archive Navigator designed to simplify the exploration of past conversations.
 Inspired by the exploratory spirit of [Space X-Chimp](https://github.com/ArthurGareginyan/), this open-source tool dynamically generates a navigable interface for your ChatGPT archives.

+## Why This Project Exists

+While the exported zip archive from ChatGPT provides a ready-to-use web page for viewing past conversations, it lacks user-friendly navigation and the flexibility to easily browse through multiple chats.
+Convonaut was created to address these limitations and provide a more enhanced user experience.

 ## Features

 - **Dynamic Rendering**: Utilizes JavaScript to generate the chat interface dynamically from a JSON file.